One-time pad: Perfect secrecy

 Given perfect secrecy, in contrast to conventional symmetric encryption, the one-time pad is immune even to brute-force attacks.
 Trying all keys simply yields all plaintexts, all equally likely to be the actual plaintext.
 Even with a partially known plaintext, brute-force attacks cannot be used, since an attacker is unable to gain any information about the parts of the key needed to decrypt the rest of the message.
 The parts of the plaintext that are known will reveal only the parts of the key corresponding to them, and they correspond on a strictly one-to-one basis; a uniformly random key's bits will be independent.

+Quantum cryptography and post-quantum cryptography involve studying the impact of quantum computers on information security.

 Quantum computers have been shown by Peter Shor and others to be much faster at solving some problems that the security of traditional asymmetric encryption algorithms depends on.
-The cryptographic algorithms that depend on these problem's difficulty would be rendered obsolete with a powerful enough quantum computer.
+The cryptographic algorithms that depend on these problems' difficulty would be rendered obsolete with a powerful enough quantum computer.

 One-time pads, however, would remain secure, as perfect secrecy does not depend on assumptions about the computational resources of an attacker.
-Quantum cryptography and post-quantum cryptography involve studying the impact of quantum computers on information security.